OrdinaryMagician/stinger_m/GunLore.md

 Another Mercenary invention, and a direct evolution of the previously listed Flamethrower.
 Shoots green-ish fireballs stabilized by microgravity.

-Primary fire: Single, steady shots, or a rapid three shot burst in a horizontal arc, depending on selected mode.
+Primary fire: A single, steady shot, followed by rapid three shot bursts in a horizontal arc if you keep the trigger held.
 Costs 10 units of napalm per projectile.

 Secondary fire: A slowly charged fireball costing 20 units of napalm.
 Deals more splash damage.